-Shrimp – Southeastern U.S.
+Shrimp – U.S. Southeast, Bottom Trawl

 Shrimp trawling damages benthic (seafloor) habitat and results in large amounts of bycatch, including commercially important fish species and threatened and endangered sea turtles.
-Implementation of bycatch reduction and turtle excluder devices has helped reduce the impact of trawling on non-target species.
+However, turtle excluder devices and bycatch reduction devices are used in the trawl nets and have helped to reduce the impact of trawling on sea turtles and other species.